AkashdipMazumder/localrepo/README.md

 - Slant angle

 ### Personality Traits

-The system predicts eight key psychological attributes:
+The system predicts the following psychological traits:

 - Emotional Stability
-- Mental Energy or Will Power
+- Mental Energy/Will Power
 - Modesty
 - Personal Harmony and Flexibility
 - Lack of Discipline